Letscodez/EduViti/README.md

 ## 🎯 Our Mission

-At Eduvity, we're passionate about making quality education accessible to everyone.
+At Eduviti, we're passionate about making quality education accessible to everyone.
 By combining the best content with an easy-to-use platform, we help learners unlock their full potential.

 ---